 How often should brake fluid be changed in a Honda Civic?

-Signs That Brake Fluid Needs Changing
+Signs That Brake Fluid Needs to Be Changed

-In addition to following the recommended schedule, there are several signs that may indicate it's time to change your brake fluid:
+In addition to the recommended maintenance schedule, there are a few signs that indicate the brake fluid in a Honda Civic needs to be changed:

 How much does it cost to change brake fluid in a Honda Civic?